harrytallbelt/blog/content/post/2016-07-15-ray-marching-signed-distance-functions.md

 Signed distance functions, or SDFs for short, when passed the coordinates of a point in space, return the shortest distance between that point and some surface.
 The sign of the return value indicates whether the point is inside that surface or outside (hence *signed* distance function).
-Let's look at any example.
+Let's look at an example.

 Consider a sphere centered at the origin.
 Points inside the sphere will have a distance from the origin less than the radius, points on the sphere will have